 Notes

-- You do not need a high powered blender to make this smoothie.
-I use this relatively inexpensive blender for smoothies and find that it blends easily.
+- You do not need a high-powered blender to make this smoothie.
+I use this Kitchenaid blender now but I used to use a second-hand blender for this apple smoothie and it worked well.

 I come up with 173 calories on My FitnessPal.
 It is not very tasty IMO.
 Not cold and creamy enough either